 Another one of the best things to do in San Pedro Belize is to check out the small artisan market near the House of Culture on Back Street.
 The market sells jewelry to wood carvings and textiles.
 While the market is small, it still has unique items that are perfect for a souvenir or a gift for a friend back at home.

-Best Things to do in San Pedro Belize: Eat & Drink
+Best Things to Do in San Pedro Belize for Food & Drinks

 One of the best things to do in San Pedro Belize is EAT!
 The food here is packed with flavor with Creole, Chinese, and Mayan influences.
 As we mentioned earlier, we recommend checking out the food tour on one of your first days so you can get a little history and great sampling of the local food scene.